-Promote peace, its values and the well-being of its citizens Offer freedom, security and justice without internal borders Sustainable development based on balanced economic growth, price stability, full employment, social progress, and environmental protection Combat social exclusion and discrimination Promote scientific and technological progress Enhance economic, social and territorial cohesion and solidarity among member countries Respect its rich cultural and linguistic diversity Establish an economic and monetary union whose currency is the euro EU VALUES
+- promote peace, its values and the well-being of its citizens - offer freedom, security and justice without internal borders - work for sustainable development based on balanced economic growth and price stability, a highly competitive market economy with full employment and social progress, and environmental protection - combat social exclusion and discrimination - promote scientific and technological progress

+- enhance economic, social and territorial cohesion and solidarity among EU countries - respect its rich cultural and linguistic diversity - establish an economic and monetary union whose currency is the euro.

-HUMAN DIGNITY Human dignity is inviolable.
+Human dignity is inviolable.
 It must be respected, protected and constitutes the real basis of fundamental rights.